-- I. Service concessions arrangements: includes transportation and storage concessions (see Note 2.f).
-These assets are valued at their acquisition cost considering the criteria adopted by the Company in the transition to IFRS (see Note 1.a), net of accumulated amortization.
+- Service concessions arrangements: includes transportation and storage concessions (Note 2.f).
+These assets are valued at their acquisition cost considering the criteria adopted by the Company in the transition to IFRS (Note 1.a), net of accumulated amortization.
 They are depreciated using the straight-line method during the course of the concession period. - II.
-Exploration rights: the Company recognizes exploration rights as intangible assets, which are valued at their cost considering the criteria adopted by the Company in the transition to IFRS (see Note 1.a), net of any related impairment, if applicable.
+Exploration rights: the Company recognizes exploration rights as intangible assets, which are valued at their cost considering the criteria adopted by the Company in the transition to IFRS (see Note 1.a), net of the related impairment, if applicable.
 Investments related to unproved properties are not depreciated.
 These investments are reviewed for impairment at least once a year or whenever there are indicators that the assets may have become impaired.
 Any impairment loss or reversal is recognized in profit or loss in the consolidated statement of comprehensive income.
-Exploration costs (geological and geophysical expenditures, expenditures associated with the maintenance of unproved reserves and other expenditures relating to exploration activities), excluding exploratory wells drilling costs, are charged to expense in the consolidated statement of comprehensive income as incurred. - III.
+Exploration costs (geological and geophysical expenditures, expenditures associated with the maintenance of unproved reserves and other expenditures relating to exploration activities), excluding exploratory wells drilling expenditures, are charged to expense in the consolidated statement of comprehensive income as incurred. - III.
 Other intangible assets: mainly includes costs relating to computer software development expenditures, as well as assets that represent the rights to use technology and knowledge ("know how") for the manufacture and commercial exploitation of equipment related to oil extraction.
-These items are valued at their acquisition cost considering the criteria adopted by the Company in the transition to IFRS (see Note 1.a), net of the related depreciation and any impairment, if applicable.
+These items are valued at their acquisition cost considering the criteria adopted by the Company in the transition to IFRS (see Note 1.a), net of the related depreciation and impairment, if applicable.
 These assets are amortized on a straight-line basis over their useful lives, which range between 3 and 14 years.
 Management reviews annually the mentioned estimated useful life.

-The Company does not have intangible assets with indefinite useful lives as of September 30, 2013 and 2012, and December 31, 2012.
+The Company has no intangible assets with indefinite useful lives as of December 31, 2013, 2012 and 2011.